 [co-author: Erin Howard]

-*Legal Intern at Robinson+Cole.
+*This post was co-authored by Erin Howard, legal intern at Robinson+Cole.
 Erin is not yet admitted to practice law.